iv-org/invidious/README.md

 Keep in mind especially on Proton Vpn if you restart a container, you will temporarily have 1 extra connection.
 So if you have 10 connections allowed, I would keep a few extra available in case a container needs restarting.
 I am not sure how long it takes for the stale connection to fix itself.

 Restarting container (or changing servers) more than 1 time per hour can cause problems.
-Especially if you use 4-6 connections.
+Especially if you use 4-6 connections/containers.

 ## po_token and visitor_data